bst27/plaudern/README.md

 * As an admin I want to approve comments [x]
 * As an admin I want to protect my backend with credentials [x]
 * As an admin I want my backend to be CSRF secured [x]
-* As an admin I want to create a backup / extract my data
+* As an admin I want to create and restore a backup [x]

 ### Backlog
 * As an admin I want to change comment messages